openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 To interact with the networking capabilities of a router, such as controlling the network access for a specific device, the [networking attributes](#networking-attributes) are available to configure a representation of a home network and its connected devices.

-In order to be take advantage of these capabilities, your router must be configured as a [group endpoint](#group-endpoint) based on [`HomeNetwork`](#homenetwork) supported device types.
+In order to take advantage of these capabilities, your router must be configured as a [group endpoint](#group-endpoint) based on [`HomeNetwork`](#homenetwork) supported device types.
 If it doesn't have any other capabilities, it can be an empty group.
 Likewise, connected devices must be configured based on [`ConnectedDevice`](#connecteddevice) supported device types and metadata parameters.

 ```xtend
 Group  Router  "Router"          {alexa="Router"}